CountESS-Project/CountESS/docs/index.md

 ---
-title: CountESS 0.0.49 Documentation
+title: CountESS Documentation
 layout: default
 ---

-# CountESS 0.0.49 Documentation
+# CountESS Documentation

-This is CountESS, a modular, Python 3 reimplementation of Enrich2.
+This is CountESS 0.0.49, a modular, Python 3 reimplementation of Enrich2.

 [Source code is available](https://github.com/CountESS-Project/CountESS) and contributions to code and documentation are welcomed.